 Scoring

-- Truthfulness: ChatGPT 4.o was prompted to fact-check the truthfulness of each answer using a numerical scale from 0 (completely false information) to 1 (fully true).
+- Truthfulness: We used five instruct models with the highest parameters fit for the task, Llama-3.3-70B-Instruct, Mixtral-8x22B-Instruct, Qwen3-235B-A22B, Llama-3.1-405B, and GPT-3.5-turbo-instruct, to evaluate the truthfulness of each answer using a numerical scale from 0 (completely false information) to 1 (fully true).
+The average of their individual scores was then calculated to determine the model’s overall truthfulness score.
 This method provides a nuanced assessment that can consider context, partial correctness, and subtle inaccuracies that simple string matching may miss.
 The higher average score indicates the answers are more aligns with factual information.

 - Similarity metrics: To complement truthfulness scoring, we measured additional linguistic aspects of the responses.
 A higher score indicates the answer is more similar to the true reference.